How NOT To Revamp Your Brand This Holiday Season

 Featured Image: Starbucks.com

-How brands normally do it: embrace the Christmas theme with zest and spirit, deck out the site with a cheesy countdown widget.
+How brands normally do it: embrace the Christmas theme with zest and spirit, and deck out the site with a cheesy countdown widget.
 Don a model or two in that perfect Santa suit, drop a few ice flakes and bingo, you’ve rebranded for the holiday season!
-If only they could put in some effort, the festive themed rebranding can actually work wonders for the brand.
+If only they could put in some effort, the festive-themed rebranding can actually work wonders for the brand.
 There are creative ways to communicate the festive theme while staying subtle.
-Unfortunately most brands fail to realize the purpose.
+Unfortunately, most brands fail to realize the purpose.

 Website Redesign